aspectron/kaspa-wallet-deprecated/README.md

 --------------

 Wallet retains 2 types of balances:
-- *available* - balance contains KSP ready to be spent, comprised of UTXO records with block maturity blue score over 100.
+- *available* - balance contains KAS ready to be spent, comprised of UTXO records with block maturity blue score over 100.
 - *pending* - balance contains newly received transactions with UTXO block maturity less than 100.
 Upon each UTXO maturity balance is relocated from pending to available.

 `Wallet::balance` is an object containing the following properties that are updated during wallet operation: